wellyngtonamaral/omada6-without-avx/README.md

 ## Introduction

+Omada Controller is TP-Link's centralized management platform for Omada devices, providing network configuration, monitoring, and control.
+By default, Omada Controller relies on **MongoDB** as its internal database engine.

 Starting with MongoDB 5.0, official builds require CPUs with the **AVX instruction set**.
 This requirement continues in MongoDB 6.x and later.
 Many older servers and entry-level CPUs lack AVX, making it impossible to run the default Omada Controller v6 image with its internal MongoDB.

 This project provides a solution: **replace MongoDB with FerretDB**, a MongoDB-compatible proxy that stores data in PostgreSQL.
 This allows Omada Controller v6 to run without AVX while maintaining compatibility with MongoDB drivers.